wso2/product-ei/product-scenarios/2-Bridging-systems-that-communicate-in-different-protocols/2.6-JMS Synchronous Invocations/2.6.1-ESB proxy pick messages from ClientReq queue, send to backend  and send to the client in synchronous manner./readme.md

-# 2.6.1 ESB proxy pick messages from ClientReq queue, send to backend then  response is available in BERes queue response message send to the client in synchronous manner.
+# 2.6.1 Proxy pick messages from ClientReq queue, send to backend then  response is available in BERes queue response
+ message send to the client in synchronous manner.

 ## When to use
-ESB proxy pick messages from ClientReq queue, send to backend then  response is available in BERes queue response message send to the client in synchronous manner.
+Proxy pick messages from ClientReq queue, send to backend then  response is available in BERes queue response message send to the client in synchronous manner.

-The following diagram depicts quad-channel JMS synchronous invocations of the WSO2 ESB.
+The following diagram depicts quad-channel JMS synchronous invocations of the WSO2 EI.

  ![Quad-channel--synchronous-JMS](images/Quad-channel--synchronous-JMS.png)

  The message flow of the above sample configuration is as follows:

 - The JMSReplyTo property of the JMS message is set to ClientRes.
 Therefore, the client sends a JMS message to the ClientReq queue.
 - The transport.jms.ReplyDestination value is set to BERes.
-This enables the WSO2 ESB proxy to pick messages from ClientReq queue, and send to BEReq queue.
+This enables the WSO2 EI proxy to pick messages from ClientReq queue, and send to BEReq queue.
 - The back-end picks messages from the BEReq queue, processes and places response messages to BERes queue.
 - Once a response is available in BERes queue, the proxy service picks it and sends back to ClientRes queue.
 - The client picks it as the response message.